-Join Ben Long for an in-depth discussion in this video Using Exposure Fusion in Photomatix, part of Shooting and Processing High Dynamic Range Photographs (HDR).
+Join Ben Long for an in-depth discussion in this video Using Exposure Fusion in Photomatix, part of HDR Photography: Shooting and Processing.

 In our earlier walk-through of Photomatix you saw that there are two different…processes to choose from: Tone Mapping and Exposure Fusion.…We looked at Tone Mapping in detail.…Now let's take a look at Exposure Fusion.…Switching over and the first thing that happens is, as I mentioned before, my…image becomes a little less HDR and starts to look a little more like a normal photograph.…That is my shadows are not so perfectly exposed, my highlights aren't…so perfectly exposed.…It doesn't have that flat look that an initial HDR adjustment can have.…I also don't have the super refined detail.…